 • A clear and precise account of bullying incidents will be recorded by the school in accordance with existing procedures.
 This will include recording appropriate details regarding decisions and action taken.
+All recording will be done in CPOMS.

 Prevention

 As a caring Catholic community we will: